Overview

 The receiving account is locked

 If the account the transfer is being made to is locked by Inland Revenue, they will not process the transfer.
 In this case the funds will be refunded to the taxpayer.
+This can occur if the account is marked as using tax pooling, or Inland Revenue deem the account to be closed, such as a past period.

 Inland Revenue does not have bank details

 Inland Revenue needs to be able to complete all the actions on a refund at one time.
 Where a refund is partially transferred and partially refunded, it will not be processed if they do not have a bank account to refund the balance to.
+Once Inland Revenue have a bank account, both the transfer and the refund will be processed.

 Was this article helpful?